 RPMA is a bi-directional protocol, and we’ve only discussed the uplink side.
 RPMA actually has two downlink channels.
 The first is a broadcast channel (BCH), which is used for code downloads for things like firmware upgrades (including security upgrades).
 The second is the dedicated channel (DCH) for RPMA’s high capacity downlink.
 It’s noteworthy that RPMA’s ever-present broadcast channel provides additional capacity that is always available for broadcasting information such as firmware downloads, multicasting information to multiple destinations simultaneously, and asynchronously interacting by the network with a node.
 Thus, broadcast/multicast/paging capacity is always available in addition to the dedicated channel capacity.

 The above figure shows this resultant frame structure.
 The frame structure contains 4 sub-slots as shown.
 This is required because the maximum downlink spreading factor is 2048.
 Thus, to create a 50% duty cycle, RPMA chose a frame structure with four consecutive sub-slots on the downlink.
 The BCH is thus 4 “messages” signaled back-to-back at the fixed maximum spreading factor and known gold code.
-Thus, the BCH serves as that predictable and understood waveform that the node may acquire upon.
+Thus, the BCH serves as a predictable and understood waveform that the node may acquire upon.

 The endpoint will signal what downlink DCH spreading factor (SF) is required on a frame-by-frame basis in the range of 16 chips per coding symbol to 2048 chips per coding symbol at the most robust modulation.
 By minimizing the spreading factor of the DCH, the maximum amount of data may be packed into the frame.
 Relatively few endpoints require the most robust 2048 chip-modulation mode and a conservative average SF is 32 chips per coding symbol.